Google officially made its entry into the streaming of live TV, with the launch of YouTube TV, last year.

 Can you watch YouTube TV from other devices?

-In October 2017, Google announced YouTube TV would soon be available through the YouTube TV app for actual big screen TVs.
-You'll be able to stream live TV through the new YouTube TV app on Android TV devices including Nvidia Shield and TVs with Android TV built-in, such as Sony.
-The YouTube TV app is further coming to the Xbox One family (Xbox One, Xbox One S, and soon, Xbox One X).
+In October 2017, Google announced YouTube TV would be available through the new YouTube TV app for actual big screen TVs.
+That means you can finally stream live TV on Android TV devices including Nvidia Shield and TVs with Android TV built-in, such as Sony.
+The YouTube TV app is also available for the Xbox One family (Xbox One, Xbox One S, and soon, Xbox One X), Roku, and Apple TV.

 Is this different from YouTube Red?

-This is a separate product from YouTube Red, a service Google launched in 2015 as a way to give you an ad-free YouTube experience.
-YouTube Red does feature some original programming, but with a YouTube TV membership, you can watch YouTube Red Original series and movies via the new YouTube TV app.
-But, unfortunately, you won't get the full ad-free YouTube experience.
+YouTube TV is a separate product from YouTube Red, a service Google launched in 2015 as a way to give you an ad-free YouTube experience.
+YouTube Red does feature some original programming.
+But, with a YouTube TV membership, you can watch YouTube Red Original series and movies via the new YouTube TV app.
+Unfortunately, you don't get ad-free YouTube with YouTube TV.

 You can learn more about YouTube Red from Pocket-lint's guide.